weiwei-dotcom/ObsAvoidance/README.md

 # ObsAvoidance
-This scheme using the appearance feature of the experiental flat to compute the point cloud for modeling.
+This branch is used for trying to code the path planning method, this is the derive branch of PreModelScheme this branch is used for trying to code the path planning method, this is the derive branch of PreModelScheme